RocketMap/RocketMap/docs/extras/multi-account.md

 Example: `python runserver.py -a ptc -u thunderfox01 -u thunderfox02 -p thunderfox01 -p thunderfox02`

 If you have multiple accounts with the same password, you can specify one -p value.
-PokemonGo-Map will use the value for all specified accounts.
+RocketMap will use the value for all specified accounts.

 Example: `python runserver.py -a ptc -u thunderfox01 -u thunderfox02 -p thunderfox`